Whatsapp Icon

 • Leafy greens: Spinach, kale, and chard are packed with vitamins, minerals, and antioxidants that support immune health.

-• Fruits: Berries, bananas, and apples are high in fiber and natural sugars, providing energy and aiding in digestion.
+• Fruits: Berries, bananas, and apples are high in fibre and natural sugars, providing energy and aiding in digestion.

 • Avoiding spicy, fatty, or overly processed foods can also minimize gastrointestinal discomfort.